 Then in 2013 I heard an interview on a local podcast with a guy who was making a living from travel reward points.
 He was a heavy traveler who who’s profession revolved around accumulating and using points and miles.
 He was bright and articulate, but a little vague about the specifics.
 That vagueness made me curious about what information was behind the curtain.
 So that night I hit the web and did several hours of research and kept reading and learning, bit by bit, day by day and week by week.

 For the next few months, I digested what seemed like every major website and resource on award points and miles.
 I had stacks of article printouts, and had downloaded tons of material related to my new hobby to fill several binders.
 Then in September 2013 I applied for my first true rewards card, the Chase United Explorer VISA card which gave me a bonus of 50,000 miles (after spending $3,000 in 3 months – or 53,000 miles total in 3 months).
 And as I kept increasing my knowledge base, a few months later I created the goal of accumulating 1 million award points each calendar year.
 That goal was easily met and while I have greatly surpassed that figure, I still start each year with that same goal.

 For some people, earning a ton of frequent flyer miles and related points might be easy.
 They might have lots of disposable income, reimbursable expenses from their employer, fly a lot for business, or own a company that provides even more opportunities.
 I, like most people, don’t have any of those luxuries.
 However, with the miles and points that I’ve earned, I could book a first class ticket tomorrow for any destination in the world.
 Now I am combining my love for travel with my knowledge of earning award miles and points to benefit others.

-So a question I’d like to pose is this: if I can earn enough miles and points to travel for nearly free for years to come, why can’t you?
+So a question I’d like to pose is this: if I can earn enough miles and points to travel for nearly or even completely free for years to come, why can’t you?